ctf0/laravel-goto-path/README.md

 ### Limitations

-- directory paths cant be highlighted due to
-    - the lack of having an api to reval something in the sidebar programmatically.
-    - or expand a folder without opening a file programmatically
+- directory paths cant be highlighted due to the lack of api to expand a folder without opening a file.